AliceLR/megazeux/arch/darwin/README.md

 Untested and unsupported features:

 - Other versions of Xcode might require changing some variables (Makefile.arch).
-- arm64 and arm64e builds haven't been tested.
 - Notarization will probably never be supported due to the nature of how this platform builds application bundles.
 Use the Xcode port for this instead.
 - osxcross should work, but you'll need to override the compilers defined in